 I am a graduate of North Carolina State University.
 I received my Bachelor of Science in Biological Sciences with a concentration in Human Biology and minors in Spanish and Nutrition.
 Since graduation, I moved to Los Angeles to serve with AmeriCorps through the American Red Cross where I taught disaster preparedness and helped with disaster recovery.
 Throughout my undergraduate education I traveled to the Dominican Republic and Nicaragua with Outreach360 on seven trips to teach Spanish Literacy and Public Health.
 I returned several times and witnessed the power of education in transforming impoverished communities.
 At North Carolina State University, I taught children how to eat healthy on a fixed income through Cooking Matters.
 I am currently teaching CPR and First Aid with the Red Cross and volunteer at a free clinic in Santa Monica while I apply to Medical School.
 While I have taught a broad range of subjects, Biology and Spanish are my passion.
 In my spare time, I enjoy riding horses, yoga, and hiking.

-North Carolina State University at Raleigh - BS, Biological Sciences with a concentration in Human Biology
+Undergraduate Degree: North Carolina State University at Raleigh - Bachelor of Science, Biological Sciences with a concentration in Human Biology

 Anatomy & Physiology